We believe that sustainability comes from the creation and performance of the fiber, through the supply chain, until the end life of the garment.

 The use of natural fibers, natural dyes, and other innovations, allows us to work towards making our products 100% biodegradable; so when you eventually need to retire your Arms of Andes clothing, you can do so knowing that it won’t cause any damage to the environment.

 Our alpaca wool comes directly from alpaca herders in the Peruvian Andes, whose families have been employing traditional techniques to rear alpacas and harvest their fiber for generations.
 Family-run farms raise the alpacas in small herds, having close and constant contact with the animals.
 The farmers then form co-ops to sell the wool for the best price available to them.

 Alpacas in the Peruvian Andes are not “farmed” in the modern sense: instead, the animals are free roaming, allowed to graze up to 4,800 meters during the day, before being herded back to shelter at night.
 While alpacas have a more natural lifestyle than most livestock, they are still looked after by the farmers and have access to regular veterinary care when needed.

-Rather than shipping the yarn or even fabric to the US, we decided to carry out entire production process in Peru.
-We do this to ensure quality, reduce our overall carbon footprint and ensure we are producing as sustainable and eco-friendly product as possible.
+Rather than shipping the yarn or even fabric to the US, we decided to carry out the entire production process in Peru.
+We do this to ensure quality, reduce our overall carbon footprint, and ensure we are producing as sustainable and eco-friendly products as possible.